 Breakfast at the general food store

-The general Food store is local’s and visitors favourite spot for breakfast since 2011.
-They offer refreshing monthly menu and I liked how they were using the ethically and sustainably sourced local seasonal ingredients found in the valley and the Dandenong ranges.
-Their menu offers wholesome wide range along with vegan option and easily provides for dietary requirement also.
+The general Food store is a local’s and visitor’s favorite spot for breakfast since 2011.
+They offer a refreshing monthly menu and I liked how they were using the ethically and sustainably sourced local seasonal ingredients found in the valley and the Dandenong ranges.
+Their menu offers a wholesome wide range along with vegan options and easily provides for dietary requirements also.
 Highly recommend their almond coffee and Come and avo go breakfast.

 Puffing Billy tourist railway and Emerald Lake Park

-After the breakfast, it is time to check out the nearby Puffing Billy tourist railway.
-It is Australia’s favourite steam train and it travels through the magnificent forests and fern gullies of the Dandenong ranges located at the Emerald Lake Park.
+After breakfast, it is time to check out the nearby Puffing Billy tourist railway.
+It is Australia’s favorite steam train and it travels through the magnificent forests and fern gullies of the Dandenong ranges located at the Emerald Lake Park.
 Talk about hitting two birds with one stone!
-At the Emerald Lake Park you can also paddle boat rides, visit the model railway display, use the free barbecue facilities, Puffing Billy, walking tracks, seasonal wading pool, and fishing.
+At the Emerald Lake Park, you can also have paddleboat rides, visit the model railway display, use the free barbecue facilities, Puffing Billy, walking tracks, seasonal wading pool, and fishing.
 There is also an environment Centre that offers a live aquatic display, information on flora and fauna, and information on the park.

-Although there is a renovation happening near puffing billy at this stage but if you are there after 11am you can see the steam operated rail going off.
-Once the renovation completes there will be a museum and possibly cafe too.
+Although there is a renovation happening near puffing billy at this stage if you are thereafter 11 am you can see the steam-operated rail going off.
+Once the renovation completes there will be a museum and possibly a cafe too.

-Want bit more adventure?
+Want a bit more adventure?
 You can run to beat the puffing billy!
-(There’s a running and cycling track along side the rail track)
+(There’s a running and cycling track alongside the rail track)

 Grants Picnic Ground

 Next stop on the Yarra valley itinerary is the Grants on Sherbrooke Picnic Ground.
-Here you can surround yourself in the unique sounds of Australian nature and tallest gum trees you have ever seen!
-This area is open 7 days 9-5 pm where you can hand feed white cockatoos (is it true if you see black cockatoos it’ll rain?), hike on well marked walking tracks, visit the cafe and gift souvenir shops.
+Here you can surround yourself with the unique sounds of Australian nature and the tallest gum trees you have ever seen!
+This area is open 7 days 9-5 pm where you can hand-feed white cockatoos (is it true if you see black cockatoos it’ll rain?), hike on well-marked walking tracks, and visit the cafe and gift souvenir shops.
 Plenty of parking available.

 Alternatively, you can visit the Healesville Sanctuary.